 Once students arrive at school, they are expected to stay at school for the entire day.
-Students may not leave the building without permission from an administrator.
+Students may not to leave the building without permission from an administrator.
 Students may leave school during the day for legitimate purposes provided the parents have provided written or verbal permission to the office.
 Students will not be excused during the school day for non-emergency situations, such as running home to get gym shorts, picking up forgotten assignments, retrieving a computer, going off campus for lunch, etc. Students who leave for appointments during the school day will be required to provide an 'appointment card' from the doctor, dentist, or office they visited during their absence in order to verify the purpose for their absence from school.
+This is the language solution that is proposed to combat parents who check students out of school during the school day.